-There's so much great hiking within minutes of Sugar Moon Farm.
+There's so much great hiking and snowshoeing within minutes of Sugar Moon Farm.

 Go HERE for trail maps of all the nearby trails: